dashteacup/dotemacs/README.md

 dotemacs
 =======

-My personal emacs configuration files.
+My personal Emacs configuration files.

+I don't use Emacs as much these days given the improvement in modern IDE's capabilities, but it's still my preferred tool when I'm going to be shuffling around a lot of text.
+Or when a programming language has poor IDE support.

 These files are in version control primarily for my own benefit, but anyone may use them if they wish.
 I've learned many things by reading other people's `.emacs` files.
 I didn't worry much about portability, so simply dropping these files in place may not work for you without manual editing.
-If you want a ready-to-go emacs setup you might want to look at something like the [emacs-starter-kit](https://github.com/technomancy/emacs-starter-kit) instead.
+If you want a ready-to-go Emacs setup you might want to look at something like the [emacs-starter-kit](https://github.com/technomancy/emacs-starter-kit) instead.